kipkemoi98/phase-one-independent-project/images/README.md

 ---

 ## Conclusion
 This is a simple online liquor shop website that can save your time visiting websites that doesn't provide you with the information that you need.
-It's a young project, ***a work in progress.***
+It's a young project.

 ---